Carllofton/classroom-occupancy/SensorDataCollection/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         show fetched values in stdout for every iteration -i ITER_SECONDS, --iter-seconds ITER_SECONDS
+  -h, --help            show this help message and exit -v, --verbose         show fetched values in stdout for every iteration.
+  -i ITER_SECONDS, --iter-seconds ITER_SECONDS
                         seconds to wait before a new reading iteration executes.
+  -l LOCATION, --location LOCATION
+                        location where the sensors are taking data from.
+                        As this project originally started in a Georgetown classroom, the default is "Georgetown"
 ```

 # Sensors involved